Teachers and Staff | Mission Dolores Academy

 Elizabeth Faherty is the MDA Reading Specialist.
 She has a BA in Middle School Language Arts and a MA in Curriculum and Instruction from the the University of Missouri and did further graduate work in Reading and Special Education through UC-Irvine and Trinity Washington University.
 Elizabeth started teaching in 2001 and has taught Reading at Mission Dolores Academy since 2013.
 The best parts of her job are being able to work with the individual needs of each student in her classroom, and watching their excitement as their reading abilities grows.
 Outside of work, Elizabeth enjoys walking, cooking, volunteering with Pets Are Wonderful Support, and reading...lots and lots of reading!

 Ms. Christina Lancaster

 Math Resource Teacher

-Christina Lancaster joins MDA from Aveson School of Leaders, where she taught math, literacy, and Projects-Based Learning to 3rd-5th grade students.
+Christina Lancaster is the MDA Math Specialist.
 She earned a BA in Liberal Arts from Sarah Lawrence College, MFA in Creative Writing from The New School, and multiple-subject teaching credential from CSU Los Angeles.
-Christina is an advocate for Personalized Mastery Learning which centers on collaboration between teacher and learner in order to ensure students are active participants in their education.
+She loves helping students learn math in creative ways.
 Beyond teaching, Christina is a poet and maker specializing in the fiber arts.